d12frosted/elpa-mirror/nongnu/mentor-readme.txt

   Change "~/src/mentor" to the path where you keep the mentor source code.

-  Make sure you have xml-rpc.el installed, at least version 1.6.9.

   If you wish to byte-compile mentor, go into the source directory and
   run: